SiddhiK11/customer-trends-data-analysis-SQL-Python-PowerBI/README.md

 ✅ Visualization & Insights (Power BI): Build an interactive dashboard that highlights key patterns and trends, enabling stakeholders to make data-driven decisions.

-🛠️ How to Use This Project
-Clone the repository

-This file contains:

-Data Import

-Data exploration

-Data cleaning

-Connection to SQL Database

-Load the data from Python notebook into MySQL/PostgreSQL/MS SQL Server

-Create a database in SQL

-Run Python code to load data into SQL database

-Open customer_behavior_sql_queries.sql

-Answer Business Questions using SQL Queries

-Connect the SQL Database to Power BI

-Open customer_behavior_dashboard.pbix

-Create interactive dashboard in Power BI